The Widening Gap Between Standard and High-Risk Car Insurance Rates

 Modern insurers are using:

 • Telematics and usage-based insurance (UBI): Real-time driving data from apps or in-vehicle devices tracks speed, braking patterns, time of day, and mileage.
-There are now over 21 million U.S. policyholders sharing telematics data, and the UBI market is projected to reach $70.46 billion by 2030.
+The global UBI market is now valued at approximately $70.46 billion, with safe drivers saving 10–40% on their premiums.
+By 2027, blockchain-integrated telematics is expected to enable near-instant claims processing.

 • Claims history modeling: Machine learning identifies patterns in historical claims data to forecast future risk at the individual level.

 The impact of this technology is profound.
-AI now enables better risk segmentation and risk selection, allowing insurers to price far more precisely than was possible just a few years ago.
-Insurers using AI-integrated telematics are reporting 20–30% reductions in claims costs and 30–50% lower claims frequency by incentivizing safer driving behavior.
+AI-driven underwriting is dramatically faster and more precise, cutting costs and enabling hyper-personalized premiums.
+Insurers using AI-integrated telematics are reporting lower claims frequency by incentivizing safer driving behavior.
 Learn more about how insurers assess your risk using these modern tools, and review how premiums are calculated in today's AI-powered environment.

 Pincher's Pro Tip

 Telematics programs can work in your favor.
-If you're a safe driver, enrolling in a usage-based insurance program like State Farm's Drive Safe & Save or Progressive's Snapshot can earn you up to 30–40% off your premium by proving your low-risk behavior with real data.
-Over 50% of consumers say they'd switch insurers for a telematics-based product.
+If you're a safe driver, enrolling in a usage-based insurance program like State Farm's Drive Safe & Save or Progressive's Snapshot can earn you meaningful savings by proving your low-risk behavior with real data.
+New drivers with even 3 weeks of clean telematics data can unlock competitive rates — and some programs deliver average renewal savings of $322 per year for qualifying drivers.

 Farmers logo